PromQL API

 1

-• Query the trend of TCP connection delay changes over the past 5 minutes with a 10s evaluation interval, grouped by service:
+• With a 10s evaluation interval, query the TCP connection latency trend over the past 5 minutes grouped by service:

 rate(sum(flow_metrics__network_map__rtt__1s)by(auto_service_1)[5m:10s])